Digital resource coming soon…

-In partnership with Lee-Ann Buckskin & Associates, Carclew is proud to be in the midst of phase two of this important project with Tjitjiku Tjukurpa (The Children’s Dreaming) Project.
+In partnership with Lee-Ann Buckskin & Associates, Carclew is proud to be nearing completion of phase two of this important project with

 Under the guidance of cultural custodians, Tjitjiku Tjukurpa has focused on working with children from Amata, Pukatja and Mimili Communities to teach and record ancient Inma in Pitjantjatjara and Yankunytjatjara languages, through exploration into the Seven Sisters Dreaming from this region.

 Along the way, stops were made to learn Inma – song, dance and walka – from significant cultural custodians.
-A key outcome is the development of a digital resource, which aims to better assist community and educators in teaching Aboriginal content in the classroom.
-The digital resource is currently in development, with outcomes set to be launched in Amata, in June 2021.
+A key outcome has been the development of a digital resource, which aims to better assist community and educators in teaching Aboriginal content in the classroom.
+The digital resource is in its final stages of development, with outcomes set to be launched in Adelaide, early in 2022.

 Tjitjiku Tjukurpa has involved 4 key projects: